phalcon/documentation/docs/api/phalcon_auth.md

-Gates carry per-activation state (the only/except action filters), so resolution must yield a fresh instance: new() on the Container bypasses the instance cache; on the legacy Di, get() builds unregistered classes and non-shared services fresh (register gates non-shared).
+Gates carry per-activation state (the only/except action filters), so resolution must yield a fresh instance: new() on the Container bypasses the instance cache; on the legacy Di, get() builds unregistered classes and non-shared services fresh, and a shared service is rebuilt from its definition.

 <div class="api-group">Protected · 3</div>